 CCL has taken a leadership role in establishing a Diversity Awareness Resource Team (DART).
-This team of dedicated students, faculty, and staff offer the campus an internationally recognized prejudice reduction model to promote diversity as a value and respect for all on campus.
-The DART training/expertise can be requested at (317) 274-3931.
+This team of dedicated students, faculty, and staff offer the campus an internationally recognized prejudice reduction model to promote diversity as a value as well as respect for all on campus.
+DART training/expertise can be requested at (317) 274-3931.